• Skip to primary navigation

 Buying good quality (read organic grass-fed) ghee is quite expensive.
 But it is significantly cheaper to make it at home from grass-fed butter.

-Ghee is sometimes called as Clarified Butter for ease, however it is actually clarified butter that has been simmered down longer where the milk solids brown.
-This gives ghee it's nutty roasted flavor.
+Ghee is sometimes called Clarified Butter for ease.
+However, it is actually clarified butter that has been simmered down longer where the milk solids brown.
+This gives ghee its nutty roasted flavor.

 Ghee made in instant pot stored in 2 glass jars